notable Gambian musical bands playing or have played in the country

 At the turn of the century, there were over 40 rap groups in the

 The rest already have enough lyrics to compose albums but do not

-have the necessary cash to finance the basic stages of mixing and recording,
+have the necessary cash to finance the basic stages of mixing

-have resorted to producing audio singles
+financial situations have resorted to producing audio singles

-and video clips simultaneously raising funds before heading for the studios.
+and video clips simultaneously raising funds before heading for

-of inactivity, life is now being injected to the music scene
+years of inactivity, life is now being injected to the music scene

 resulting in the frequent composition of lyrics that could be

 The recent invitation of Da Fugitivz to perform at the international